TomCo Energy (LON:TOM) Trading 6% Higher – Here’s Why

-TomCo Energy Plc (LON:TOM – Get Free Report) rose 6% during mid-day trading on Monday .
+TomCo Energy Plc (LON:TOM – Get Free Report)’s stock price traded up 6% during trading on Monday .
 The stock traded as high as GBX 0.06 and last traded at GBX 0.05.
-Approximately 2,143,927 shares were traded during mid-day trading, a decline of 76% from the average daily volume of 8,808,950 shares.
+2,143,927 shares changed hands during mid-day trading, a decline of 76% from the average session volume of 8,808,950 shares.
 The stock had previously closed at GBX 0.05.

 TomCo Energy Company Profile